gbif/hp-eabcn/_posts/2023-08-03-notice-update.md

 The release notes for IPT 2.7.4 can be found [here](https://ipt.gbif.org/manual/en/ipt/latest/releases).

-If you have any inquiries or issues regarding this IPT, please do not hesitate to contact [me](jaesc@korea.kr).
+If you have any inquiries or issues regarding this IPT, please do not hesitate to [contact](jaesc@korea.kr).